PRIVILEGES OF MEMBERS AND BENEFITS FOR THEM

-Through international cooperation enabled by SESAME, scientists, engineers and technicians from Members of the Centre will be brought to world-level standards and will become full partners in the world scientific community.
+Through international cooperation enabled by SESAME, scientists, engineers and technicians from Members of the Centre are brought to world-level standards and are able to become full partners in the world scientific community.

 SESAME contributes to promoting research and technologies in its Members, and, in the long run, this will have far-reaching beneficial effects on the development of national capacities.
 Participation in SESAME will also contribute to improving the standards of teaching and research at national universities and make industries more competitive.

 Scientists and engineers from Members can profit from SESAME's extensive training opportunities in a field that is at the frontiers of science, and young scientists have greater opportunities for hands-on training through beam time allocations generously made available for SESAME in synchrotron light sources elsewhere.

 Applicants from Members are given priority when international staff are hired at SESAME.